Create the skills folder in your vault

 Once everything is set up, the daily workflow is straightforward.
 The feedreader runs automatically — no action required.

-1. Browse the filtered feed at http://localhost:8765/filtered.html (or in NetNewsWire via http://localhost:8765/filtered.xml).
+1. Browse the filtered feed at http://localhost:8765/filtered.html (or in NetNewsWire via the three type-specific Atom feeds).
 Items are sorted by relevance score.
-Send interesting ones to Zotero _inbox via the browser extension or iOS app.
+Send interesting ones to Zotero _inbox via the action buttons (✅/📖) or the browser extension.

 You do not need to know exactly what you are looking for — the skill is designed to help you with that.